Hot Chocolatev12

 Object types can be defined like the following.

-In the Annotation-based approach we are essentially just creating regular C# classes.
+In the implementation-first approach we are essentially just creating regular C# classes.

 C#